amartya57/mediumapi/README.md

 1. Added name for lists
 2. Fixed bugs for update operation (articles, drafts and profile)
 3. Added revision history for articles (earlier it was only for drafts).
-Created seperate endpoints to view history of articles and drafts
+Created seperate endpoints to view history of articles and drafts.
+4. Implemented unfollow
-4. Implemented logic to expire subscription after 28 days, similar to real world.
+5. Implemented logic to expire subscription after 28 days, similar to real world.
-5. Created Razorpay skeleton of creating payment order and handling payment callback which can be activated once frontend is ready.
+6. Created Razorpay skeleton of creating payment order and handling payment callback which can be activated once frontend is ready.
 The order object is being created with the order ID and amount.
 Using this, payment will be done from the frontend.
 After that we have the handle_payment_callback, which will handle the logics for if payment is successful or failed.